grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Postman/postman.md

 2) nmap: I think most people in the information technology and security space know what nmap does.
 It is a very versatile Port scanning tool which also allows you to use scripts to further target the services found.
 Just like anything, it can be a useful tool while it can also be damaging if the user is not careful.

-What I typically start with when using nmap is -sC to use all default non-intrusive nmap scripts on each service and -sV to get the service version information which is definitely important for us.
-Along with these two, we need to designate the port we will be targeting (-p) and personally I like to have as much verbosity as I can get in some cases, so I use -vvvv.
+What I typically start with when using nmap is:

+-sC: to use all default non-intrusive nmap scripts on each service

+-sV: to get the service version information which is definitely important for us

+-p: to designate the port we will be targeting

+-vvvv: for extended verbosity (as I like as many details as I can get)

 ```
 root@kali:~/Documents/HTB-Labs/Postman# masscan -e tun1 -p1-65535,U:1-65535 10.10.10.160 --rate=1000